rufilboss/microservicesecommerce/README.md

 Clone this repository code and follow below steps:

-* (NOTE: your need to mention your own stripe secret api key and publishable key in django to run the project)
+* (NOTE: your need to setup your own stripe secret api key and publishable key in django to be able to use payment)

 ### Backend